 Lander has a special agreement with the University of Winchester which allows our students to study at UW for about the same cost as a semester at Lander.
 Study abroad scholarships are also available.

-The University of Winchester is a small university of about 5500 students.
-Fifty-nine Lander students have studied at UW since the fall of 2006.
+The University of Winchester is a small university of about 5,500 students.
+Sixty-seven Lander students have studied at UW since the fall of 2006.

 Winchester is a small city approximately 65 miles southwest of London.
 It is one of the oldest cathedral cities in England.
 It was the capitol city for Saxon and Norman kings and was the center of King Alfred's Wessex.
 Jane Austen lived and wrote near here, and she is buried in Winchester Cathedral.